 So when NxStage needed a large number of manuals, device specifications, safety information and other technical documents translated from English into Arabic and Hebrew, there was no room for error.

 Initially, NxStage chose to execute the project in Israel using local translators.
-However, after multiple failed attempts to find qualified translators capable of completing a task of this scale and complexity, the company had to think again.
+However, there were multiple failed attempts to find qualified translators capable of completing a task of this scale and complexity.
+So, the company had to think again, explains Daniela Orlowski.

 The workflow involved a five-step process: